-The Investment Thesis: What Leads VC's to Invest in the Companies They Do with Frank Rotman, Founding Partner of QED Investors
+The Investment Thesis: What Leads VC's to Invest in Your Company with Frank Rotman, Founding Partner of QED Investors

 Online Zoom Conference

 This event is free for Virtual, Silver, Heritage, Professional, Heritage + Professional, Young Leadership, VIP Leadership, President, CEO, and Chairman members.

 We are excited to be launching our "FaceTime with VC/Tech Leaders" series of digital mentorship roundtables to continue our mission of providing mentorship opportunities for young professionals while keeping our members safe and healthy.
 The roundtable will be held through YJPs digital platform.

 - Learn about the latest trends in your industry